 A couple of days ago I was leisurely leafing through the newspaper while having breakfast (for the first time since... well, I can't even remember!) when I came across this article in The Guardian.
 Basically, the National Institute for Health and Care Excellence (NICE) here in the UK has drafted guidelines against co-sleeping in the first year of a baby's life (an increase from their 2006 guidelines), claiming that bed sharing increases the risk of Sudden Infant Death Syndrome (SIDS).

-I found this beautiful image online but couldn't find the artist's name -
+I found this beautiful image online but couldn't find the artist's name - please let me know if you have more information. |

 Before going any further, you should know that Ruben has maybe used his Arms Reach Co-sleeper twice since he was born.
 D and I actually bought a king size bed when we moved into our current place with the thought that we hoped to fill it with children.
 So yes, we co-sleep with our son.
 Early on, I also learned to feed Ruben in the side lying position and I haven't looked back ever since.
 (Again, I am grateful to Kate Evans and her other wonderful book for showing me the way: "The Food of Love: Your Formula for Successful Breastfeeding.")
 Sleeping with Ruben and knowing how to breastfeed while side lying has meant a lot more resting, cuddling, and general well being for our whole family.
 It's also meant that D and I have gotten creative with our "sexy time," which has been fun (more on that in this article by the Analytical Armadillo, which I have quoted in the past.)